-You want to bring your kids’ homeschool education to life and still manage your other responsibilities.
-But how?
+You want to bring your kids’ homeschool education to life and

 The house, the meals, the shopping, your church activities, your work… You might even feel like this reader: